karuna24s/JavaScript30/21 - Geolocation/notes.md

 ## Part 21 - Geolocation

+In order to open 21 - Geolocation in Terminal, change the name of the directory to 21Geolocation.

 ### Basic Geolocation

 The [`Geolocation.watchPosition()`](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation/watchPosition) method is used to register a handling function that will be called automatically each time the position of the device changes.
 You can also, optionally, specify an error handling callback function.